ahape/pokered/README.md

     have been type "Flying", and Karate Chop, which _should_ have been type "Fighting" (in my opinion?).
 I also changed the effects of Counter so that is works against more than just Normal and Fighting types.
-There are other moves and _learnsets_ that I tweaked to make the game a little more interesting--and make certain Pokemon suck a little less, or a little less godly.
+There are other moves and learnsets that I tweaked to make the game a little more interesting--and make certain Pokemon either suck less or less godly.
 -   Patched a loophole that allowed the player to use a Poke Doll to get past the "Restless Soul" (Marowak) in the Pokemon Tower.
 This is a commonly